Things to Do in Kuala Lumpur

 - Central market (pasar seni)

-In addition, let us have some fun in learning simple Chinese Calligraphy here, and see how we communicate with our ancestors in the old days.
+In addition, let us have some fun in learning simple Chinese words, and see how we communicate with our ancestors in the old days. (about 20 minutes talk)

 Then we will visit Gurdwara Sahib Sikhs Temple, an unique temple follow by Kwai Chai Hong (Little Devil's Lane)).

-We will stop by for a photo session at the foot hill of our iconic building, Merdeka 118, follow shortly for a sampling of Malaysian home-grown coffee specially brewed in a clay pot at Pik Hua Lo.
+We will stop by for a photo session at the foot hill of our iconic building, Merdeka 118, follow shortly for a sampling of Malaysian home-grown coffee specially brewed in a clay pot and traditional Chinese snacks at Pik Hua Lo Cafe (on your own bills, we may skip it if you are not interested)

 We will be sharing with you the colourful stories of China town, its landmark building, as well as the nighttime food heaven.
 We will also take you to a tour of the vibrant Petaling Street flea market and Jalan Sultan, sampling of the various street foods, and possibly challenging your taste buds for an encounter with the King of All Fruits, i.e. Durian